luigi-sw/LCSoft.DotNetGenesis/.github/CODE_OF_CONDUCT.md

-# Code of Conduct - LC Fila
+# Code of Conduct - LCSoft.DotNetGenesis

 ## Our Pledge